Veterinary Surgery

 Our declaw patients receive 2 or 3 injectable pain medications during the procedure and go home with oral pain medication.
 We perform nerve blocks of the feet that provide additional pain relief immediately after the surgery.

-Our declaw patients stay with us overnight so that we can be sure they are comfortable, to remove their bandages in the morning, and to assess the surgical area before going home.
+Our declaw patients stay with us overnight so that we can be sure they are comfortable.
+In the morning, we remove their bandages and assess the surgical area before sending them home.
 It is very common to see these kitties pawing playfully through the kennel door following this surgery.

 Once declawed, it is recommended that your cat live indoors since the ability to defend itself is compromised.